16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 Nor can it be argued that Marx derived HM from Hegel; in fact (as Lenin himself half admitted) both he and Hegel were influenced by the Scottish Historical School (of Ferguson, Millar, Hume, Steuart, Robertson, Anderson, and Smith).
 [On this see Meek (1967b) and Wood (1998, 1999).
 Also see my comments here.]
-If anything, Hegel's work actually helped slow down the formation of Marx's scientific ideas, by mystifying them.
+If anything, Hegel's work actually helped slow down the formation of Marx's scientific ideas by mystifying them.

-Finally, no dialectician, as far as I know, would argue the same for other figures who were writing at about this time, and who were much closer to the class action (as it were).
+Finally, no dialectician, as far as I know, would argue the same for other figures who were writing at about the same time, and who were much closer to the class action (as it were).
 Does anyone think this of Berkeley?
-And yet he lived in and around what was the leading capitalist country on earth at the time: Great Britain.
+And yet he lived in and around what was the leading capitalist country on earth at the time, Great Britain.
 Or, of Shaftesbury and Mandeville?
 Slap bang in the middle these two.
 And it is little use pointing out that this pair wrote shortly after the reaction to the English Revolution, since Hegel did so, too, after the reaction to the French Revolution.
 Nor is it any use arguing that these two were card-carrying ruling-class hacks, since the same can be said of Hegel.
 Or, even that one of them was an aristocrat; it may be news to some, but Hegel wasn't a coal miner!

 Indeed, the only reason Hegel is chosen for special treatment is because of contingent features of Marx's own biography.
 Had Marx's life taken a different course, or had Hegel died of typhoid forty years before he actually did, does anyone think we'd now be bothering with dialectics?
-It is no surprise therefore to find that Marx himself moved away from Hegel and Philosophy all his life.
+It is no surprise, therefore, to find that Marx himself moved away from Hegel and Philosophy all his life.
 [The first of these controversial claims is substantiated in Part One of Essay Nine; the second, here.]

 Innocent Until Proven Guilty?